decentraland/bronzeage-node/README.md

 * Time between blocks: 10 minutes (for testnet).
 * Seed land’s file descriptors through torrent network.

-For more information about how to run your own miner [click here](https://github.com/decentraland/decentraland-node).

 # How to run a node?
 ```